 A native of Brazil, Mestre Kiki da Bahia takes his name from the region where he was born - Bahia: the soul of Brazil and the birthplace of Capoeira.

-Founder of Ginga Associação de Capoeira USA, Mestre Kiki da Bahia is the protégé to one of the most important figures in Capoeira, Mestre Itapoan.
-He is a walking vessel of its immense culture and knowledge, who for over thirty years, has dedicated his life to the study and advancement of Capoeira.
+Founder of Ginga Associação de Capoeira USA, Mestre Kiki da Bahia is the protégé to one of the most important figures in Capoeira, Mestre Itapoan, a walking vessel of its immense culture and knowledge, who for over thirty years, has dedicated his life to the study and advancement of Capoeira.

-Mestre Kiki da Bahia began studying with his father and uncle at the age of 8 before formally training with Mestre Itapoan.
+Mestre Kiki da Bahia began studying with his father and uncle at the age of 8 before formally training with Mestre Itapoan as a teenager.
 Mestre Kiki's father, Mestre Nenei, studied Capoeira under Mestre Salario Minimo, who was also a student of Mestre Bimba.

 Mestre Kiki da Bahia is also a singer and master percussionist who, along with teaching Capoeira, represents Brazil's rich heritage touring with bands worldwide.

 GINGA CAPOEIRA'S SYSTEM OF CORDÃOS